bav-07/json-statham-front-end/README.md

 ## Project Description
 The backend API we recieved was the movie review API by RunTime Terror https://github.com/bav-07/json-statham-back-end.

 not IMDb allows registered users to review a variety of movies.
 Users can get movies by name and genre, display reviews by movie and users using the filter function.
 We have implemented a leaderboard feature where users can gain points depending on the number of reviews they post.

+Play the video below to see the site in action.

 </p>

+<iframe width="560" height="315" src="https://www.youtube.com/embed/1TBRj5JrLW4" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscpoe; picture-in-picture" allowfullscreen></iframe>

 ## Insallation Instructions